 3 2 1

 Standard 1: A wide array of Career Related Education (CRE) activities are integrated into all CTAE classes to support WBL placements and help students become college and career ready.

 List Factors to Support Rating:

+A wide array of Career Related Education (CRE) activities are integrated into classes to support WBL placements and help students become college and care

 List Plans for Improvement:

 3 2 1

-Standard 2: Age-appropriate Career Awareness activities in the CTAE class are designed to make students aware of career choices and promote college and career readiness.
+Standard 2: Age-appropriate Career Awareness activities in the Career Technical and Agricultural Education class are designed to make students aware of career choices and promote college and career readiness.
+(Including virtual)

-List Factors to Support Rating: •
+List Easters to Support Pating:

-List Plans for Improvement: